4S1ght/Soybean/README.md

 As of now Soybean is capable of:
 - **Spawning and managing multiple child processes** such as compilers and frameworks from within a single terminal window - No more switching between terminal tabs to see what's broken.
 - **Running automated tasks**, or "routines" based on events that happen as you do your work - Fetch the remote at the start of your work, restart your app on `.env` file change or run a shell command in an interval.
-- **Letting you specify custom terminal command handlers** that allow you to run tasks on demand from within Soybean's terminal, along with keeping your command history and passing through unrecognized commands to a system shell like `zsh` or `powershell` - You don't need a separate terminal tab to interact with your OS.
+- **Running custom handlers from the terminal** that allow you to easily run quick tasks, input and manipulate data such as local variables, along with keeping your command history and passing through unrecognized commands to a system shell like `zsh` or `powershell` - You don't need a separate terminal tab to interact with your OS.

 ## Table of contents
 - [Getting started](#getting-started)